drkvogel/python/hangman/README.md

-curses ui messes up terminal regardless of finally block or with statement shouldn't return prompt on cmdline if guessed letter already guessed title printed twice on cmdline i18n
+curses ui messes up terminal regardless of finally block or with statement shouldn't return prompt on cmdline if guessed letter already guessed i18n use with keyword for curses ui

 ## done

-number of lives should be more when word is shorter?-x 8 is the game game doesn't finish when you get it, now!
+number of lives should be more when word is shorter?-x 8 is the game game doesn't finish when you get it, now! title printed twice on cmdline